pp/genres/kafka-setup-guide.md

 # Local Kafka and Kafka UI Setup with Docker

-In total you will create three Docker containers:
+In total, you will create three Docker containers:
 - `zookeeper`
 - `kafka`: runs Kafka with a topic called `quickstart`
 - `kafka-ui`: runs [Kafka UI](https://github.com/provectus/kafka-ui)

-At the end of this guide, you will be able to see your `quickstart` topic in Kafka UI at [http://localhost:8080/ui/clusters/local/all-topics](http://localhost:8080/ui/clusters/local/all-topics)

 ## 1. Create Docker containers for Kafka